FraserThompson/dunedinsound.com/src/content/page/info/index.md

 ## What is this?

-The aim of dunedinsound.com is to document a horizontal slice of the current music scene in Dunedin as it happens.
+The aim of dunedinsound.com is to document a vertical slice of the current music scene in Dunedin as it happens.

 Most of that is done by going to gigs, documenting them via photo, video and audio, then archiving them here.